openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    If you make changes to a step, and then clear the check box for that step, the step will no longer be part of the assignment and your changes will not be saved.

+   For Team ORAs, Staff assessments are the only assessment step allowed, therefore no changes can be made in the step settings.

 .. _PA Student Training: